krodetsa/react-timeline-calendar/README.md

 # React Timeline Calendar

-This project still needs some polishing but it`s still usable.
+This project needs some polishing but it`s still usable.

 ## Available Scripts